terrencekliu/Cops-and-Robber-Project/README.md

 # Note
-- The .exe is missing the stdout functionality, which notifies the player of amount of money
+- The .exe is missing the stdout functionality, which notifies the player of amount of money and win conditions

 # Overview
 - An interactive game coded in Java: player collect and deliver money to bank without touching police